Students working in the St Luke’s Campus Medical School building.

 Our Medical School building on the site of the RD&E hospital.

-The University of Exeter Medical School (UEMS) is a new medical school.
-It builds on the success and proven track record of Peninsula College of Medicine and Dentistry and will base its course on one which has been tried and tested.
-As a new medical school, UEMS is applying to the General Medical Council (GMC)1 for recognition as an awarding body for a primary medical qualification.
-Staff at UEMS have had many years’ experience with the GMC recognition process.
+As a new medical school, we are applying to the General Medical Council (GMC)1 for recognition as an awarding body for a primary medical qualification.
+Our staff have had many years’ experience with the GMC recognition process.

 1The GMC is the legal entity which decides which bodies or combinations of bodies are entitled to award primary medical qualifications.
 It does this by setting requirements on what they expect of new graduates and the standards that medical schools must meet in teaching and assessing medical students.
 These are set out in "Tomorrow's Doctors".
 The GMC does this through a series of quality assurance visits and inspections.